 At the beginning of 1779 he was appointed to the Prudent 64, serving with the Channel fleet in its August retreat from the allied armada, and later being sent with a squadron of frigates to protect the coast of Scotland from a rebel privateer squadron commanded by John Paul Jones.
 News soon reached him however that Jones had already defeated the British frigate Serapis on 23 September and had sailed for the Texel.

-The Prudent was coppered at Plymouth during the winter, and in March 1780 went out to North America with Rear-Admiral Thomas Graves’ squadron.
+TThe Prudent was coppered at Plymouth during the winter, and in May 1780 sailed for North America with Rear-Admiral Thomas Graves’ squadron.
 On 16 March 1781 Burnet commanded her at the action off Cape Henry, being in the thick of the action early on, and ending it with his ship much damaged and casualties of seven men killed and twenty-four wounded.
 Following a storm in July he was obliged to take the Prudent into New York for repairs and therefore missed the Battle of the Chesapeake in September.
 He did however take the privateer Boulonge on 23 July.

 He removed to the Royal Oak 74 in the month of September for Graves’ second fruitless visit to the Chesapeake, and although he did not sail with Rear-Admiral Sir Samuel Hood’s squadron to the Leeward Islands he later led the order of battle at the Battle of the Saintes on 12 April 1782.
 The French handled the Royal Oak roughly and his first lieutenant was one of eight men killed, although he did receive the surrender of the Glorieux 74.

 Burnet returned to England as a passenger shortly after the action, and he did not see any further employment.

 He died on 4 June 1783 in Plymouth.